langchain-ai/langsmith-self-hosted-reference-aws/README.md

 **Audience:** Platform / Infra / MLOps Engineers
 **Goal:** Provide a single, opinionated, supportable path to deploying and operating LangSmith Self-Hosted (SH) on AWS with minimal support intervention.

-This document defines the **reference architecture LangChain Enablement stands behind**.
+This document defines the **AWS reference architecture LangChain Enablement stands behind**.
 Alternative approaches may work, but are **out of scope for P0 enablement and future certification**.

 ---